GMFelixfex/GDV-SoSe-2022/Exercise 4/readme.md

 ## About The Project

-This exercise is for the course "Grafische Datenverarbeitung" in the summer term 2022 at HS Furtwangen University.
+This exercise is for the course "Grafische Datenverarbeitung" in the summer term of 2022 at HS Furtwangen University.
 The whole project is written in Python via VS-Code